Health & Safety – Public Safety

-Anyone who believes this policy has been violated may file a complaint with the University ADA Compliance Officer or DSS.
+Anyone who believes this policy has been violated may file a complaint with the Director of Civil Rights Investigations & Accessibility or SASS.
 If it is determined this policy has been violated by an owner of a service animal, depending on the seriousness of the animal’s conduct or repeated conduct, service animals may be excluded from University property temporarily or permanently.
 This decision will be made following an investigation.
-If a service animal is excluded, DSS or HR offices are available to assist in evaluating reasonable accommodations for the owner.
+If a service animal is excluded, SASS or HR offices are available to assist in evaluating reasonable accommodations for the owner.

 Owners who violate this policy or disregard an instruction to remove or exclude a service animal from University property may be subject to additional penalties, including banning from any University property, assessment of the costs of injury or damage caused by the service animal, or other fines or penalties under applicable city, county, or state rules, regulations, or laws.
 Violations of this policy by an owner who is a University student or employee may be referred for corrective or disciplinary action.